The Lord of the Rings: The Rings of Power season 1: Development

 Ramsey Avery was hired as the new production designer around the end of August 2019.
 He said ten episodes were planned, but this was reduced to eight not long before he joined.
 Filming was scheduled to begin in January 2020 and was structured into blocks, with the first block covering the first two episodes.
-Due to concerns that writing and design work would not be ready for the second block, a two-and-a-half month break was planned following the filming of the first.
-By November, this break was expected to last four or five months so the writers could begin work on a newly ordered second season.
-Ames oversaw the season's technical departments.
-He asked Amazon for unlimited cloud-based storage using Amazon Web Services, allowing all technical data and footage to be accessible to anyone around the world.
-New tools were built to achieve this, working with cloud-based dailies platform Moxion, digital camera manufacturer Blackmagic Design, post-production facility Company 3, and video assist provider QTake.
-It was the first production to be completely cloud-based, which became crucial when the COVID-19 pandemic began in March 2020.
-The Third Floor created a virtual environment where work could be planned and previsualized using Epic Games' 3D game software Unreal Engine.
+Due to concerns that writing and design work would not be ready for the second block, a two-and-a-half month break was planned following the first.
+By November, this break was expected to last four or five months so the newly ordered second season could be written.
+Callum Greene, a producer on Jackson's The Hobbit: The Desolation of Smaug (2013), joined as an executive producer by December.
+Wayne Che Yip was hired as co-executive producer and director for four episodes, with Charlotte Brändström directing the other two.
+Ames, who oversaw the technical departments, asked Amazon for unlimited cloud-based storage, allowing all technical data and footage to be accessible to crew around the world.
+The season was the first production to be completely cloud-based, which became crucial when the COVID-19 pandemic began in March 2020.

-Callum Greene, a producer on Jackson's The Hobbit: The Desolation of Smaug (2013), joined as an executive producer by December 2020.
-Wayne Che Yip was made co-executive producer and director for four episodes, with Charlotte Brändström directing the other two.
 Prime Video announced the series' title, The Lord of the Rings: The Rings of Power, in January 2022.